Building a Kid-Friendly Fall Vegetable Garden

 Here is where you get to see all your hard work pay off!
 Harvest time can be so rewarding.
 It is where you physically see the fruit of your labor.
 Make sure to follow harvesting rules for each plant as they will reach maturity at different times.

 Kid-Friendly Tip: Let kids help harvest!
-They can physically see the hard work paying off!
+They can physically see the hard work paying off.

 Do you plant a vegetable garden every year?
 Is it a spring or fall garden?
 What do you grow?